impassionate/miniProject/README.md

 Then, create a new project using the seed called "mySeed", drag a PetriNet instance onto the screen and doubleclick it, draging the places and transitions components to make it a complete network.
 You can find a Simulation button on the left of the screeen, click it to start simulation.

 ## Simulation
 In the simulation mode, you can go through one enabled transition, reset the network to the start, and Do classification.
-Just in case something went wrong after my further modification or the environment build, I have recorded a video of doing a very simple simulation
+(Currently withour a clear tracking of markings, but is planning to deal with it)